How to make docker evict stuff

 Eviction, of a kind

-The best way, as far as I know, to do some eviction is by running
+The best way, as far as I know, to get docker to do some eviction is by running:

 This "prunes" docker data.

-And also note: this isn't real LRU ("least recently used") eviction.
-Real caches, like memcache, don't evict old stuff, they evict stuff that isn't being used very often, which is different.
+This isn't real eviction like memcache or redis would do - they are smarter and use "least recently used" (LRU) as the main metric for eviction.
 Unfortunately docker doesn't seem to record access times for it's layers/volumes/whatever so proper LRU is impossible.
-Instead, you just have to suffer everything occasionally getting deleted.
+Instead, you just have to suffer the churn of everything occasionally getting deleted.

 Automating it